mallockey/Get-DiskDriveUsage/README.md

 A PowerShell script that retrieves all hard disk info via WMI/CIM calls.

+**Installing the script**
+Install from the PowerShell Gallery by typing in the below at an elevated PowerShell window:
+*(Install-Script -Name Get-DiskDriveUsage)*

 It accepts multiple PC names from the command line.

 ![PC](/images/MultiplePCNames.JPG)